elast0ny/CROWDFUZZ/README.md

 ## Why Another Fuzzer
 This fuzzer does not bring any novel techniques to fuzzing on its own.
-The goal is to create a flexible and performant fuzzer __core__ that implements common functionalities that every fuzzer out there implements (folder management, UI, statistics, automation/deployement...) and allow researchers and developers to focus their efforts on fuzzing related work (file mutation, testcase generation, faster process spawning...).
+The goal is to create a flexible and performant fuzzer __core__ that implements common functionalities that every fuzzer out there implements (folder management, UI, statistics, automation/deployement...) and allow researchers to focus their efforts on fuzzing related work (file mutation, testcase generation, faster process spawning...).

 ## Features
 (Features provided by the core regardless of used plugins)